-The Supreme Court has temporarily suspended all jury proceedings, jury selection and civil/criminal jury trials during the period of Monday, March 16th through Thursday, July 2, 2020.
+The Supreme Court has temporarily suspended all jury proceedings, jury selection and civil/criminal jury trials beginning March 16, 2020 until further notice.

 As the /Coronavirus (COVID-19) has been declared a worldwide pandemic by the World Health Organization, extra safety precautions are being taken.
-Effective March 23, 2020 and until further notice, the Liberty County Clerk of Court’s Office will be closed to the public.
-Staff will be available to answer any questions by telephone or to assist with the essential or critical court proceedings, as required.
-The Clerk’s Office will continue to provide the following essential or critical court proceedings as ordered in Administrative Order #2020-03, 2020-04, and 2020-05:
+As of 6/10/20, The Clerk’s Office Lobby is open to the pubic, limited to one (1) customer at a time and subject to CDC guidelines.
+Staff will also be available to answer any questions by telephone or to assist with the essential or critical court proceedings, as required.
+The Clerk’s Office will continue to provide the following essential or critical court proceedings as ordered in Administrative Order #2020-03, 2020-04, 2020-05, and 2020-23:

 - First Appearance Hearings;